 - Mouth sores

-- Your body will become dependent on it
+- Your body to become dependent on it

-- Your lips may crack, and both your lips and gums may bleed
+- Your lips to crack, and both your lips and gums to bleed

-- Your gums may recede (pull back from the teeth), possibly leading to your teeth falling out
+- Your gums to recede (pull back from the teeth), possibly leading to your teeth falling out

-- Your heart rate and blood pressure will rise, and your heartbeat may become irregular.
+- Your heart rate and blood pressure to rise and your heartbeat to become irregular.
 This can lead to a greater risk of a heart attack or stroke.

-- Your risk of developing cancer of the mouth, lips, tongue, esophagus, stomach, and bladder goes way up.
+- Your risk of developing cancer of the mouth, lips, tongue, esophagus, stomach, and bladder will go way up.
 These cancers are very serious.
 Only about half the people diagnosed with mouth and throat cancer survive more than 5 years after being diagnosed.

-Below are some additional reasons why using smokeless tobacco isn’t a good habit:
+More reasons why using smokeless tobacco is a bad habit:

 - You can’t get rid of the stains on your teeth by brushing them, and tobacco juice stains can also ruin your clothes and other fabrics.